sacctmgr -- useful command examples¶

 Sacctmgr is mostly used by systems administrators.
 Only they are allowed to make changes.
 Users can use it to view settings.

-sacctmgr is used by systems administrators to create and modify user accounts as well as QOS (qualities of service).
+is used by systems administrators to create and modify user accounts as well as to define QOS (qualities of service -- see our QOS page for more information) and to define TRES (Trackable RESources).
+Cluster users cannot run SLURM jobs unless they have been correctly defined in the sacctmgr

-Also note that by "account" SLURM means the parent object of user accounts.
+Please note that SLURM and its documentation uses the term "account" to mean the parent object of user accounts.
+SLURM accounts are meant for gathering user accounts together into entities like departments and PI research groups.
 We do not currently put our users into different accounts (many other clusters do).

 # See your entry in the sacctmgr database